flowerchecker/plant-health-web/README.md

 ## Adding content & languages

-- Add Markdown files under the appropriate language folder (e.g. `docs/en/` or `docs/cs/`).
+- This project uses the `docs_structure: suffix` mode from `mkdocs-static-i18n`.
+Name files with a language suffix to provide translations, for example `page.en.md` and `page.cs.md`.
+- You can keep a language-neutral source without suffix (e.g. `dead-plant.md`) which will be treated as the default/source content.
-- To add a new language, create a new `docs/<lang>/` directory and add your pages.
-Then add the language entry to the `plugins.i18n.languages` list in `mkdocs.yml` (mark the default with `default: true`).
+- To add a new language, create translated files with the appropriate `.{locale}.md` suffix and add the language entry to the `plugins.i18n.languages` list in `mkdocs.yml` (mark the default with `default: true`).
 See https://ultrabug.github.io/mkdocs-static-i18n/getting-started/quick-start/ for examples.

 ## Notes & troubleshooting